zaproxy/zaproxy-website/site/content/docs/developer/_index.md

   - name: 'Creating a New Add-on in zap-extensions'
     link: creating-new-addon-in-zap-extensions/
     desc: A quick way to create a new add-on

+  - name: 'Development Rules and Guidelines'
+    link: dev-rules-and-guidelines/
+    desc: To be followed when contributing ZAP code

 ---